Washington Wing

 WAMA Monthly Training Assembly (MTA) Information

-The Washington All Mission Academy (WAMA) meets the second complete weekend of each month from September through June each year.
+The Washington All Mission Academy (WAMA) meets the second complete weekend (Friday-Sunday) of each month from September through June each year.
 Each month classes are offered to both cadets and senior members in each of the 3 mission areas (Cadet Programs, Aerospace Education and Emergency Services.

 Check-In: